ilangofman/image-colourization/README.md

 ## Methods

 We trained and tested the model on a subset of two larger datasets.
-To examine the performance of the model on colourizing of smaller datasets.
+This was done to examine the performance of smaller datasetsthe colourization task.
 The model architecture was using an encoder-decoder model with a pretrained imagenet model feeding into the decoder.

 ![Model Architecture](images/model.png "Model Architecture")